RohanGautam/Waste-Management-App/README.md

-# Waste management app
+# Waste management app, Singapore India Hackathon 2019

-This is the waste management app, and is a part of our solution for Hospital waste management in the Singapore-India hackathon 2019.
+This is a waste management app for hospitals, and is a part of our solution for Hospital waste management in the Singapore-India hackathon 2019.

 # What is it, and a demo clip